openui/open-ui/components/src/select/readme.md

-# Template Component
+# Select Component

-This folder uses the checkbox component to provide you with a complete component but also a relatively simple one to get you started created newer ones for components you're working on.
+This is the select component that is built following the [select](https://open-ui.org/components/select) Open UI specification.
+The content under demos has the varying stages of the base component with that of demos of a variety of different design systems to show the flexibility.